joheras/CLoDSA/docs/configuration.md

 In this mode, the input dataset of images is given by an image and its annotation using the [PascalVOC format](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
 The output produced is a batch of images that can be fed to Keras.
 The generation mode in this case is linear; that is, given a dataset of n images, and a list of m augmentation techniques, each technique is applied to the n images.

+#### YOLO-YOLO-Linear

+In this mode, the input dataset of images is given by an image and its annotation using the [YOLO format](https://pjreddie.com/darknet/yolo/).
+The output produced is the dataset of augmented images together with its annotation using the YOLO format.
+The generation mode in this case is linear; that is, given a dataset of n images, and a list of m augmentation techniques, each technique is applied to the n images.

 ### Semantic Segmentation